-Patricia Taft is a Programs Director at FFP where she oversees several of FFP’s conflict assessment and early warning programs.
+Patricia Taft Nasri is the Vice President for Programs and Policy.
+Prior to that, she was Acting Executive Director for 18 months, and a Programs Director at FFP where she oversaw several of FFP’s conflict assessment and early warning programs.
 She also directs our research and policy work on countering transnational security threats posed by international criminal and terrorist networks.
 In West Africa, Patricia currently leads FFP’s advisory work on enhancing early warning and response systems in the fifteen member countries of ECOWAS, as part of the USAID Reacting to Early Warning and Response Data (REWARD) project.
 In Nigeria, she has been serving as a Senior Technical Advisor to the Foundation for Partnership Initiatives in the Niger Delta (PIND) since 2013, in support of the Partners for Peace (P4P) Network.
 She also oversees FFP’s Prevention of Gender-Based Violence Programming, working with key stakeholders throughout Africa on initiatives that combine ground-sourced early warning information with national and international databases to produce trends and patterns in order to direct response.
 She has also led FFP’s early warning and conflict mitigation work in Kenya and Liberia and has performed extensive field research in over 60 countries in Africa, Latin America, Asia and Europe on the role of civil society, peacekeeping forces, and regional organizations in crisis response and prevention.